ropensci-archive/PackageDevelopment/README.md

 **Makefiles**

 -   [GNU Make](http://www.gnu.org/software/make/) is a tool that typically builds executable programs and libraries from source code by reading files called `Makefile`.
-It can be used to manage R package as well; [maker](http://github.com/ComputationalProteomicsUnit/maker) is a `Makefile` completely devoted to R package development.
+It can be used to manage R package as well; [maker](http://github.com/ComputationalProteomicsUnit/maker) is a `Makefile` completely devoted to R package development based on [makeR](https://github.com/tudo-r/makeR).
 -   [remake](https://github.com/richfitz/remake) (not on CRAN) provides a yaml-based, Makefile-like format that can be used in Make-like workflows from within R.

 **Version Control**